 How to collect subscribers’ names

 To start personalizing your emails, make sure you’re collecting the information you want to use by asking your subscribers for it when they sign up.
-For example if you want to add your subscribers’ first name to your emails, make sure you pick a form that includes the first name field.

-- Full page with image
+- Full page

 Step 3.
 Continue creating your form as usual